phys3009/phys3009.github.io/_sources/content/info_course/using_this_guide.md

 This section is aimed at helping you to satisfy your curiosity.
 It tries to expand and explore connections to novel research papers or phenomena.
 This is a purely optional section of the course but I hope you find it stimulates your interest.

-## Questions?

-If you are stuck on any part of this course, try reading through the appropriate sections of this guide but if you are still struggling to understand, here are the options:

-1. I’m always happy to answer questions during or immediately after lectures.
-2. Every written question I answer from students will be posted to the Q&A forum of the Moodle page, so it is worth having a look there in case your question has already been addressed.
-If you want to see all questions and answers you may subscribe to this feature.
-3. If your question is not already listed then please <a href="mailto:mike.i.smith@nottingham.ac.uk">email me your question</a>.
-I’m always happy to answer your questions and will usually get back to you in 1-2 working days.
-I will reply directly to your question and post in an anonymized way with the corresponding answer.
-I prefer to do this since then your question can then benefit others.
-4. I also run a weekly office hour (C126 in the main physics building).
-This is also available on Teams (If you have not been correctly added to the team <a href="mailto:mike.i.smith@nottingham.ac.uk">please email me</a>)

-## Which textbook should I use?

-The material in this module is drawn from a range of different sources making it difficult to recommend a single textbook that is written at the appropriate level that covers the material.
-As such I have put together the notes here which function like a textbook for the course (and save you some cash!).